galaxyproject/galaxy-hub/src/events/ISMB2013/index.md

 </div>

 Galaxy had a significant presence at [ISMB/ECCB](http://www.iscb.org/ismbeccb2013), [BOSC 2013](http://www.open-bio.org/wiki/BOSC_2013), and [MS SIG 2013](http://igenomed2.stanford.edu/Proteomics2013_mssig/).
 This page lists all known Galaxy related events and presentations.
-If you have something that isn't listed, please add it below (or send it to [mailto:outreach AT galaxyproject DOT org](Galaxy Outreach)).
+If you have something that isn't listed, please add it below (or send it to [Galaxy Outreach](mailto:outreach AT galaxyproject DOT org)).

 <table>
   <tr class="th" >